 Can I claim expenses without a receipt?

 Do you claim tax deductions when you don’t have a receipt?
-Claiming with no receipt is becoming a bit risky because the ATO is getting much better at data matching individual tax return deductions than previous years, but in some cases it is okay!
+Claiming expenses with no receipts is risky as the ATO is getting much better at data matching individual tax return deductions than previous years, but in some cases it is okay!
 Let’s dig into this and try to avoid ATO troubles.

 Tax deductions are the main way you can improve your tax refund.
 Deductions add fairness to the tax system; if you have to spend extra money that is connected with how you earn a living, then you get something back for that by having a lower tax bill.

 The ATO generally says that if you have no receipts at all, but you did buy work-related items, then you can claim them up to a maximum value of $300.
 You will still need to show how you worked this out.
 Chances are, you are eligible to claim more than $300.
 This could boost your tax refund considerably.
-However, with no receipts, it’s your word against theirs.
+However, with no receipts, it’s your word against theirs – guess the winner!

 Additionally, can I claim food expenses and without receipts?
 You cannot deduct your regular living expenses under any circumstances.
-But when your work situation obliges you to eat in a company cafe, or when you cannot get home to eat, you may deduct food expenses with receipts.
+When your work situation obliges you to eat in a company cafe, or when you cannot get home to eat, you may deduct food expenses with receipts.
 In almost all circumstances, being able to deduct food/accommodation expenses relies on having a bona-fide allowance on your STP summary.

 Receipts are the easiest way to satisfy the Australian Taxation Office that your deduction is real, but there are some deductions where receipts are unnecessary or impossible to get.